“It’s the hardest thing you’ll ever do, but it is more rewarding than anything money can buy.”

 - Not being given clear information on what could – and should – happen when you bring your new baby home from the place of birth and insight into the reality of parenting

 - Lack of consistent and non-judgmental advice on what to expect in your baby’s first year, through to the toddler years, through to the point when you're considering and go on to have baby no.2.
 Also, a lack of evidence-based solutions to the majority of the hurdles you will face.

 - The inability to speak with other parents who have recently gone through the same experiences as you.

-The Parenting Chapter is the equivalent of a bosomy hug but fuelled with honest, real and accessible information on the parenting experience.
+The Parenting Chapter is the equivalent of a bosomy hug but fuelled with honest, real and accessible information on the parenting and grandparenting experience.

 Consider us friends with postnatal benefits.
 More than anything, we believe in working it out together.

-The Parenting Chapter provides postnatal courses that aim to empower parents with practical, black and white and common-sense led insight, guidance and solutions surrounding the main challenges that will occur during the first year of their child’s life.
-Everything has been tried-and-tested by real parents and is a mixture of both traditional and modern techniques.
+The Parenting Chapter provides online postnatal courses that aim to empower parents with practical, black and white and common-sense led insight, guidance and solutions surrounding the main challenges that will occur during the first 3 years of their child’s life.
+Everything has been tried-and-tested and is a mixture of both traditional and modern techniques.

-We provide five courses, each focused on a chapter in the child’s first year and beyond into the world of toddlers and pre-school and of course, your first few years as parents.
-Courses have been designed for couples who are thinking about having a child, expectant and new parents, and parents with one child who are considering having more and we even have a course for grandparents who want to understand the in's and outs of modern parenting.
+We provide six courses, each focused on a chapter in the child’s first year and beyond into the world of toddlers and pre-school and of course, your first few years as parents.
+Courses have been designed for anyone who is thinking about having a child, expectant and new parents, parents with one child who are considering having more and we even have a course for grandparents who want to understand the in's and outs of modern parenting.
 We also facilitate connection between parents via our dedicated social platform and hold meet-ups for parents or friends of parents, who are going through mental health struggles and need support whilst waiting for professional help.

 Our approach is simple: we hold no preference for how to tackle parenting and adopt the fail-safe attitude of whatever works, works.